At JulianJohnson, P.C., we pride ourselves on our ability to resolve difficult family law matters with genuine care and integrity.

 As a child of divorce, Emily is passionate about supporting those going through family matters.
 She strives to meet the individual needs of each case while also understanding every client’s need for communication, transparency, and protection.

 Emily is a native Texan who settled with her family in Denton.
-As a mother to a preschooler and a new homeowner, she’s always busy with something.
-To unwind, she loves taking Pilates classes and exploring state parks with her family.
+To unwind, she loves camping and exploring state parks or finding live music shows around town with her family.

 KRISTI PATEL